Blood atonement: Murder of Thomas Coleman

-The ritualistic elements involved in the execution of Coleman’s murder may have been in response to a public sermon made three years earlier by Brigham Young on March 3, 1863.
-In this sermon, Young states, “I am a human being, and I have the care of human beings.
-I wish to save life, and have no desire to destroy life.
-If I had my wish, I should entirely stop the shedding of human blood.”
-Following this statement, however, Young makes a statement regarding interracial relations in which he continues, "Shall I tell you the law of God in regard to the African race?
+The ritualistic way in which Coleman was murdered may have been inspired by a public sermon which was delivered by Brigham Young three years earlier, on March 3, 1863.
+In that sermon, Young states, "I am a human being, and I have the care of human beings.
+I wish to save life, and I have no desire to destroy life.
+If I had my wish, I should entirely stop the shedding of human blood."
+Following this statement, however, Young made the following statement about interracial relationships, "Shall I tell you the law of God in regard to the African race?
 If the white man who belongs to the chosen seed mixes his blood with the seed of Cain, the penalty, under the law of God, is death on the spot.
 This will always be so."
-Young continues his sermon by condemning whites for their abuse of slaves with the proclamation, “for their abuse of that race, the whites will be cursed, unless they repent.”
+Young continues his sermon by condemning whites for their abuse of slaves with the proclamation, "for their abuse of that race, the whites will be cursed, unless they repent."

-With regard to Coleman's murder, LDS apologetics point out that the practice of "blood atonement" is said to apply to endowed Mormons who apostatized.
-Coleman was a member in good standing and was not endowed, suggesting that his death may have actually been the result of racism.
+Regarding the murder of Coleman, LDS apologists state that the practice of "blood atonement" is said to apply to endowed Mormons who apostatized.
+Coleman was a member in good standing but he was not endowed, suggesting that his death may have actually been the result of racism.
 The LDS apologist organization FAIR has claimed that Young's statement was not made out of racist leanings but rather "Brigham Young's comments were a condemnation of abuse and rape of helpless black women, and not an overtly racist statement condemning interracial marriage."